bterwijn/invocation_tree/README.md

 - A solution may not have the same jugs state multiple times (this also avoids infinite loops).
 - It is not necessary to find the shortest path to a goal state (like breadth-first does).

+You can use [configurations](https://invocation-tree.com/#codeurl=https://raw.githubusercontent.com/bterwijn/invocation_tree/refs/heads/main/src/config.py) to keep the tree small and readable.

-**solution exercise6:** First try it yourself, but we give the [solution](https://www.invocation-tree.com/#codeurl=https://raw.githubusercontent.com/bterwijn/invocation_tree/refs/heads/main/src/jugs_depth_first.py&breakpoints=136&continues=1) here for comparison.
+**solution exercise6:** First try it yourself, we give the [solution](https://www.invocation-tree.com/#codeurl=https://raw.githubusercontent.com/bterwijn/invocation_tree/refs/heads/main/src/jugs_depth_first.py&breakpoints=136&continues=1) here for comparison.

 A harder more fun instance of this puzzle is with jugs with capacity 3, 5, 34 and 107 liter and the goal of getting to a jug with 51 liters.